-HIGHLAND HEIGHTS, Ky. – Say "Moby-Dick" and most eyes immediately glaze and yawning ensues.
+HIGHLAND HEIGHTS, Ky. – Say "Moby-Dick" and eyes almost always glaze and yawning begins.

-That was Bob Wallace’s initial reaction the first time he was forced to read it too.
-It was 1961 and he was a student.
+That was Bob Wallace’s reaction too the first time he was forced to read it.
+That was 1961 and he was a student.

 But this is now and Herman Melville's epic tale of Capt.
 Ahab's pursuit of the great white whale is Wallace's passion, his life's work and his own educational and philosophical pursuit.

 Now that journey has landed him on an exclusive voyage this summer, which will provide him in-depth perspective few will experience.

 Once classes adjourn for the summer semester, Wallace, a regents’ professor at Northern Kentucky University, will set sail in Connecticut, aboard the Morgan to follow the setting where "Moby-Dick" was based—bringing a first-person experience to his students in the fall.
 The Morgan is America’s oldest commercial ship.

 “My entire professional life has been a preparation for this voyage,” Wallace said.